THE ALDEN CURVE

 Below are consumption curves for TV News and Entertainment in the Pre- and Post- Video-On-Demand worlds:

-One night in 2010, about five years after I first started writing about The Curve, I peaked over the shoulder of my 15 year-old biology (and "House") obsessed daughter, who was studying patterns of biological evolution, and I discovered the below diagrams of evolutionary curves in her bio textbook:
+One night in 2010, about five years after I first started writing about The Curve, I peaked over the shoulder of my then 15 year-old biology (and "House") obsessed daughter (now a pediatrician), who was studying patterns of biological evolution, and I discovered the below diagrams of evolutionary curves in her bio textbook:

 Click on the image to enlarge.
 (Then back-space to return to post.)